Best Of20 min read

 What's your monthly budget?

-How much time will you actually spend editing?
+How much editing will you actually do?

 Verdict: Top Picks by Use Case